joshm998/Capstone-TicTakToe/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone Tic Tac Toe Project

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the Capstone Project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 The Capstone Project gives you a chance to integrate what you've learned throughout this program.
 This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+This project is a simple Tic Tac Toe Game that uses the SMFL Library.

 ## Dependencies for Running Locally
 * cmake >= 3.7